 A Source Handler must document any security concerns about the Human Source.
 It is vital that Source Handlers also document any subsequent guidance and/or directives provided to the Human Source within a source management report.
 This can include but is not limited to, any incident or allegation that may directly or inadvertently lead to the exposure of a confidential Human Source relationship, threats of violence or intimidation, or mental health concerns.
-It is vital that any threats of violence or intimidation be reported to the scope of anti-doping.
+It is vital that any threats of violence or intimidation be reported to the proper authorities as they fall outside the scope of anti-doping.
 Whenever possible, this decision should be made with the consent of a Human Source; however, a Source Handler (in conjunction with the Program Supervisor) has ultimate decision-making authority when it comes to managing the security of a confidential Human Source operation.